Noisy Interactive Quantum Communication: Basic Simulation Protocol

-For each party, we call his \emph{state} at some point the sequence of these triplets of messages he transmitted up to that point (see section \ref{sec:clcomm}).
-If a party succeeds in correctly decoding the state of the other party, he then possesses all the information about what operations were applied on the joint quantum register, and can choose his next move accordingly.
-Note that the information about which Pauli operator was used to decode the teleportation might appear to be redundant, but it is not when there are decoding errors.
-In such a case, the wrong Pauli operators might be applied to do the teleportation decoding.
-Even though the party who applied the wrong Pauli operator will realize his mistake later when the tree code enables him to finally decode this message correctly, the other party still need to be informed that the decoding of the teleportation in that particular round was different from what it should have been based on the initial teleportation measurement outcome.
-Sending the information about which Pauli operator was used to do the teleportation decoding implicitly provides that information, and even enables the other party to correct this wrong teleportation decoding by himself if needs be.
-We indeed use this property in the simulation.
+Note that the information about which Pauli operator was used to decode the teleportation might appear redundant, it is not when there are decoding errors.
+This is a subtle and important point, so let us explain in more detail what we mean.
+In the case of decoding errors, the wrong Pauli operator might be applied to do the teleportation decoding.
+Even though the party who applied the wrong Pauli operator will later realize his/her mistake (when the self-healing property of the tree code eventually enables him/her to decode this message correctly), the other party still needs to be informed of this previous error in decoding.
+Sending the information about which Pauli operator was used to do the teleportation decoding accomplishes this and even enables the other party to correct this wrong teleportation decoding if needed.
+Indeed this property has an essential use, especially in the simulation for maximal error tolerance in \cref{sec:opt}.
+In more detail, when a corruption is detected as an erasure, the teleportation decoding operation applied is the trivial one.
+This is wrong three-quarters of the time on average.
+Another approach that would also work would be to let the other party know what information was received, and then let each party correct for his/her own previous decoding error.
+The problem with this is that the tolerable error rate would have to be much lower than $\frac{1}{2} - \epsilon$: in the terms used in the analysis, we would need a good round to recover from an erasure round, which is undesirable.

-\subsection{Description of the simulator}
+\subsection{Description of the Simulator}